About The Boehringer Ingelheim Veterinary Scholars Program

 - Letter of reference

 The highest-ranking applicants will be selected for the program.
-Awards will be announced no later than February 21, 2025.
-For additional program information, please email SRP Faculty Co-Directors, Dr. Christopher Olson, colson1@midwestern.edu, or Dr. Jason Struthers, jstrut@midwestern.edu with subject: MWU-SRP-2025.
+Awards will be announced no later than the end of February 2026.
+For additional program information, please email SRP Faculty Co-Directors, Dr. Christopher Olson, colson1@midwestern.edu, or Dr. Jason Struthers, jstrut@midwestern.edu with subject: MWU-SRP-2026.

 Number of positions (tentative): Approximately 20 for CVM students, depending on funding availability.